BeingTomGreen/Simple-CMS/README.md

 If sombody would like to develop this further please feel free.

 ## Installation
-- Copy the contents to your web server
+- Copy the contents to your web server (suggest using SSH)
 - Configure your [Apache VirtualHost](http://laravel.com/docs/install#server-configuration) to send all HTTP requests to /public
 - Generate an [application key](http://laravel.com/docs/install#basic-configuration).
 The easiest way to do this is via the Command Line: [php artisan key:generate](http://laravel.com/docs/artisan/commands#application-configuration)
 - Set up your database connection (application/config/database.php)